Waves wipe out part of Australian art exhibit

-SYDNEY Huge waves wiped out part of a popular Australian seaside art exhibit on Monday, dragging sculptures down the beach and into the ocean.
+SYDNEY (Reuters) - Huge waves wiped out part of a popular Australian seaside art exhibit on Monday, dragging sculptures down the beach and into the ocean.

 At least three sculptures were destroyed and others damaged when waves up to three meters (10 feet) high crashed into Sydney's iconic "Sculpture by the Sea" exhibit at Tamarama Beach.